sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-pingfs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Stores your data in ICMP ping packets
+Short desc    : Stores your data in ICMP ping packets
 URL          : https://github.com/yarrick/pingfs
-Лицензия     : ISC
+License      : ISC
-Описание     : pingfs is a filesystem where the data is stored only in the Internet itself, as
+Descript     : pingfs is a filesystem where the data is stored only in the Internet itself, as
              : ICMP Echo packets (pings) travelling from you to remote servers and back again.
 ```